-Bill paying services are professional assistants, account managers, or money managers who can be hired to take over all or some of these money-centric tasks:
+Bill paying services are professional assistants, account managers, money managers or even software programs who can be hired to take over all or some of the following money-centric tasks:

 – Receive and review all your loved one’s bills